Summer Seminar Course Catalog

 Prerequisite: Successful completion of “Grading United States Coins, Pt.
 1” or permission from the instructors.

-Instructors: Tom Hallenbeck, ANA past president, owner of Hallenbeck Coin Gallery; Jerry Bobbe, former grader for Professional Coin Grading Service
+Instructors: Tom Hallenbeck, ANA past president, owner of Hallenbeck Coin Gallery; and Jerry Bobbe, former grader for Professional Coin Grading Service

 23. Grading United States Coins, Pt.
 2